Union boosts strike pay for GM workers as talks continue

-NEW YORK — United Auto Workers is increasing strike pay for union workers picketing at General Motors as it continues to negotiate with the company nearly four weeks after more than 49,000 employees walked off factory floors.
+The moves came as UAW and General Motors continued contract talks on Saturday, a day after the union made a counterproposal to management.
+Both sides discussed the issues that include wages, job security and investment in U.S. plants.

-The union said Saturday that weekly pay will rise to $275 from $250 for members on strike, effective Sunday.
-It moves up the timing of a $25 weekly raise that had been planned to go into effect on Jan.
-1. The union also voted to allow members to take part-time jobs and continue to receive strike pay, as long as they perform their picket duty.
+Earlier in the week, the union and GM blamed each other for not making more progress toward an agreement on a new contract.
+GM CEO Mary Barra stepped into the talks Wednesday, asking the union to wrap up outstanding issues and respond to a company offer made on Monday.

-UAW and General Motors continued contract talks on Saturday, a day after the union made a counterproposal to management.
+The strike began on Sept.
+16 and shut down GM’s factories in the U.S. Factories in Canada and Mexico were later forced to close due to a lack of parts.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.